mirsaeedi/software-tips/unit-test.md

 * [**Constrained Non-Determinism**](https://blog.ploeh.dk/2009/03/05/ConstrainedNon-Determinism/): Try not to hard-code dummy values in tests.
 Instead, we can use well-defined, but random, input, because when input is random, we do not accidentally hard-code any assumptions.
 For example, for generating random strings, we can use `Guid.NewGuid().ToString()`.

 * An object mother is a kind of class used in testing to help create example objects that you use for testing.

+* Name your unit tests clearly and consistently.
+Two popular naming patterns are **What When Should** or **Given When Then**.

 * The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio.
 Its essential point is that you should have many more low-level UnitTests than high level BroadStackTests running through a GUI.